 Park in the lot between the school and the church.

 This site features two sunny conservation landscaping installations, tree plantings, and a native plant shade garden beneath a very large mulberry tree.
-All of these installations replaced existing lawn and help to reduce the volume of water that runs off this property to the nearby Muddy Branch Creek.
+All of these installations replaced existing lawn and help to reduce the volume of water that runs off this property to the nearby Muddy Branch creek.
 Rain barrels, descriptive signage and additional plants will be added.

 You will notice many of the plant species have name tags.
 To date, more than 300 volunteers have helped with this project, learning about native plants and stormwater management in the process.